ncsuandrew12/wotwiki/docs/index.md

 This repository is intended as a depository of everything related to the [*Wheel of Time* wiki](https://wot.wiki) that is better suited to being stored in git or displayed via Github Pages than it is to being hosted on the wiki itself.

-Unless otherwise noted, all code and content are under the [MIT license](LICENSE).
+Unless otherwise noted, all code and content are under the [Open Software License 3.0](LICENSE-OSL3).
 Content reproduced from elsewhere maintains the same licensing and copyrights as the original.

 ## Contributing